Trump calls impeachment inquiry 'lynching,' claims process puts future presidents at risk

 "You think this impeachment is a LYNCHING?" tweeted Rep. Bobby Rush, D-Ill.
 "What the hell is wrong with you?
 Do you know how many people who look like me have been lynched, since the inception of this country, by people who look like you.
 Delete this tweet."

-"It’s beyond shameful to use the word “lynching” to describe being held accountable for your actions," Julian Castro, a Democratic presidential candidate, tweeted.
+"It’s beyond shameful to use the word 'lynching' to describe being held accountable for your actions," Julian Castro, a Democratic presidential candidate, tweeted.

 The president’s tweet comes amid the escalating impeachment inquiry in the House.
 House Speaker Nancy Pelosi, D-Calif., announced the formal process last month, following revelations surrounding the president’s summer phone call with Ukrainian President Volodymyr Zelensky in which he pressed for politically charged investigations.